modelscope/modelscope/README.md

 For finetuning and evaluation, you need ten more lines of code to construct dataset and trainer, and by calling `traner.train()` and
 `trainer.evaluate()` you can finish finetuning and evaluating a certain model.

+For example, we use the gpt3 1.3B model to load the chinese poetry dataset and finetune the model, the resulted model can be used for poetry generation.

 ```python
 >>> from modelscope.metainfo import Trainers